 Fares for flights to San Francisco from the UK will vary from month to month, and usually depend on the weather.
 Prices will be at their lowest from December to March, while the temperature at that time of year is pretty low (14-16 degrees), but you’ll still be able to experience the coastal city in all its glory, with events like the Chinese New Year and St. Patrick’s Day Parade.
 Be sure to factor such events into your arrival and departure dates, as flight prices may go up if the dates coincide with a popular festival or holiday.
 In those cases, it’s best to fly out about a week before the actual event.
 If warm weather is what you’re looking for, it may be wise to aim for a trip in May, when the prices of direct flights to San Francisco are still within reason, before the summer rush.

-San Francisco International Airport
+Flying to San Francisco International Airport (SFO)

 One good thing about flying to San Francisco is that the airport is just 13 miles away, which is about a half-hour drive.
 Trains do link the airport to various stations in the city, so it’s best to plan to leave a few hours before your return flight after your trip.
-There are four terminals at the airport, including the international terminal, where BA flights to San Francisco arrive and depart, as well as Virgin Atlantic and United Airlines, amongst others.
+There are four terminals at the airport, including the international terminal, where BA flights to San Francisco arrive and depart, as well as Virgin Atlantic and United Airlines.